San-Francisco-Write-The-Docs/lone-writers-guide/AuditExistingContent.rst

 Hack-a-thon content:
 --------------------

 When you have inherited docs from a previous writer who has left the company, it is important to know what you have inherited.
+Consider:
 * How are the docs organized?
 * Are there gaps in the content?
 * Have customers complained about missing information?